polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 * https://api.yourdomain.com/magic/system/ping
 * https://magic.yourdomain.com

-Only when both of the above URLs returns success, and/or returns your Magic dashboard frontend, proceed with the rest of this guide.
+When the above URLs returns success, and/or returns your Magic dashboard frontend's HTML, you can proceed with the rest of this guide.

 ## Internals